 3. Cool Leftovers

 Cool leftovers to room temperature before refrigerating or freezing.
 This will ensure your food retains its nutrients and will not contaminate surrounding food items.
 Nor will it partially defrost other frozen items in your freezer.
-Further, and very important you will not cause a thermal shock reaction when the hot jar meets the very cold freezer.
+Further, and very importantly you will not cause a thermal shock reaction when the hot jar meets the very cold freezer.
 Ever had to clean out a freezer that is frosted up – No Easy Task!

 4. Filling Storage Jar, Container, or Ziplock